 Black Mountain pass, the Brecon Beacons

-This brief but beautiful route is well worth including in your itinerary if you find yourself driving close to Wales.
+This brief but beautiful route is well worth exploring if you find yourself driving close to Wales.
 The route begins at the north of Gwaun-Cae-Gurwen, at the A474 junction, then you follow the A4069 through Brynamman, taking you through the Brecon Beacons until you arrive just outside Llangadog.
 The views will thrill anyone with a head for heights.
 At their peak, the mountains reach 493 metres above sea level.

 The Snake Pass, the Peak District